Finance Team

 An exception to this is that only members of the Heartwood Woodworkers Guild are permitted to use the major power tools owned by the Guild (table saw, drill press, chop saw, planer, jointer, band saw, etc.).

 Anyone who is not a resident of Heartwood who wishes to operate the tractor or other power tools and equipment must sign a Non-Resident Equipment Operator Liability Waiver, which acknowledges risk and fully indemnifies the HOA.
-Waiver templates are to be obtained from the Finance team or by clicking here.
+Waiver templates are to be obtained from the Finance Team or by clicking here.
+Signed waivers should be placed in the HOA mailbox in the Common House mailroom.

 Are tractor operators responsible for damage they cause while plowing snow?